 Motions for Temporary Orders

 The new rule is aimed at discouraging wasteful and unnecessary temporary order hearing, which often result in a case being tried twice-draining the parties’ resources and causing delays in the court’s calendar.
-Under new Rule 47(c), the court must set a resolution management confernce-at which no evidence will be taken-upon a request for temporary orders.
+Under new Rule 47(c), the court must set a resolution management conference-at which no evidence will be taken-upon a request for temporary orders.
 This gives the parties the opportunity to agree on temporary orders (subject to reallocation) and achieve a faster permanent results.
-The new rule also accelerates the proceedings by requiring that the resolution management conference (and any evidentiary proceedings, if absolutely necessary) are scheduled within 30 days after the filling of a motion
+The new rule also accelerates the proceedings by requiring that the resolution management conference (and any evidentiary proceedings, if absolutely necessary) are scheduled within 30 days after the filling of a motion.

 – Hon.
 Dean Christoffel